-Q5: Do you agree with he proposed definitions?

-Agree Disagree

-Please comment on the reasoning for your reply and provide alternative suggestions for the
+Q5: Do you agree with the proposed definitions?
+Agree Disagree Please comment on the reasoning for your reply and provide alternative suggestions for the definition(s) if applicable.

-definition(s) if applicab 66

-termition(5) if uppliedo

 Outsourcing

 Under the current regulatory regime, provisions concerning outsourcing by licensed fiduciaries are limited to paragraph 4.7 of the Code of Corporate Governance which relates to Board retention of the responsibility and accountability for all material outsourced functions.
 The Commission proposes introducing sector-specific outsourcing rules with the objective of consistency with the Code of Corporate Governance and approaches applicable to other sectors, and broad compliance with the GIFCS Standard4.
 It is intended that this proposal will assist licensed fiduciaries by providing greater clarity around the Commission's expectations with respect to outsourcing and will reinforce existing standards of good practice and control observed by licensees.